cimug-org/cim-compare/EA_COMPARE_PROCEDURES.md

 EA can be used to perform a comparison between two models and the result exported as an "XML Comparison Log".
-In turn, the log can be passed as input to **cim-compare** to generate a final HTML comparison report.
+In turn, the log can be passed as input to **cim-compare** to generate a final HTML comparison report as described in Option #2: "EA Model Comparison Logs as Input" in the README file.'

 The term “target” is used to describe some current (or later) version of the CIM that is to be the target of the comparison.
 The term “baseline” is used to